Do you want to know how to start working from home? A few years ago I did too.

 This just means you specialize and are good at a certain area, the same way a surgeon specializes and gets paid more than a doctor because he/she has specialized knowledge.

-When I worked as an editor, I niched down into legal and financial documents and then charged more.
+When I worked as a proofreader, I niched down into legal and financial documents and then charged more.

 When I began writing, when I niched down into personal finance, I could command a higher rate.

 When I worked as an online teacher, I narrowed it down to Business English and IELTS exam tutoring and then raised my rates from $20 to $40-$50 per hour.

 - Set up a professional website

 This is SO IMPORTANT, especially if you are trying to get higher paying clients.